-Michael is a graduate from Winchester university with a BA and MA in history; he is now studying for his PhD in History.
+Michael is a graduate from Winchester university with a BA and MA in history; and a PhD in History from the University of Essex.
 He loves football, music, history, games, books, movies, and above all Christ!
 He considers himself a social democrat and likes to be involved in politics.
-Michael is particularly keen in learning about musical theology.
+Michael is particularly keen in learning about worship theology.

 Bible study: looking at Titus 2